USA :: Texas :: Collin County

 We're almost at the end, folks.
 We can do this!

-about 1 year agoEveryone's feeling it.
+over 1 year agoEveryone's feeling it.
 I'm feeling it.
 The good feelings that come from taking a new idea and tackling the pure potential of a novel have all popped away, leaving behind a long, hard slog.
 You're almost halfway through the month, and you still have a whole other half to write.
 It feels like forever, and each word doesn't flow like it used to.
 You're not sure if this was the story to tackle, if this was the idea to spark, whether any of this was really worth it.

 This is not the time to stop.